roo-shy/mongod-console-errors/README.md

-## A few commands that will solve some issues:
+## A few commands that will solve some issues while running mongod:

 - `sudo rm /data/db/mongod.lock`